Nexinox/Passantenfrequenz/README.md

 and the user only "users".
 repeat until wanted number of users exist.

-start wildfly and open localhost:8080/"name of war file minus the .war" log in as admin user and make needed configurations. put .xls tabels into wildfly/bin/rsc/cls folder that will read it into the database and back it up.
+start wildfly and open localhost:8080/"name of war file minus the .war". log in as admin user and make needed configurations. put .xls tabels into wildfly/bin/rsc/xls folder that will read it into the database and back it up.

 # Usage
 login as normal user/ admin select time and hit start.